Fractured Magic: Chapter Twenty-Four

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

-He recalled a story that had broken in Alfheimr a few years back: a previously-healthy woman, the widow of a former Alfheim Council Member, died only months after her husband.
-In the weeks leading up to her death, she had gone blind and her voice had left her completely.
-When the post mortem revealed caustic damage to her airways and lungs, the city cried murder.
-An investigation quickly uncovered the culprit: the widow’s mourning veil.
+He recalled a story that had broken in Alfheimr a few years back.
+A previously healthy woman, the widow of a former Alfheim Council Member, died only months after her husband.
+In the weeks leading up to her death, she had gone blind and her voice had left her.
+When the postmortem revealed caustic damage to her airways and lungs, the city cried murder, but an investigation quickly uncovered the true culprit: the widow’s mourning veil.

-The veil had had been made of the stiff black crape that had recently come into vogue, a fabric that was colored and treated with substances that stained her skin and filled her lungs with toxins: haematoxylin and bichromate of potash and copper chloride.
-But the saddest part of the story was this: a lady-in-waiting testified that her mistress had known it was the veil causing her slow decay.
+The veil had had been made of the stiff black crape that had recently come into vogue, a fabric that was colored and treated with substances that stained her skin and filled her lungs with toxins—hematoxylin, bichromate of potash, and copper chloride.
+The saddest part of the story was that the unfortunate woman had known it was the veil causing her slow decay.
 Proper mourning was expected of her, and so she had mourned her husband to the last.

-These days, his people’s rules and his family’s hopes covered Leandros like that veil.
+These days, Alfheimr’s rules, his own grief, and his family’s hopes covered Leandros like that veil.
 With every breath, he inhaled poison.
 He could not see a way out from this life.

-Across the square, a frantic movement caught his eye.
-It was Eftychia O’Neill, sitting cross-legged on the fieldstone wall near the bridge to Unity’s island.
+Near the bridge to Unity Island, a frantic movement caught his eye.
+It was Eftychia O’Neill, sitting cross-legged on the fieldstone wall and waving at him.
 As Leandros approached, she patted the spot beside her.
-While he didn’t hop up like she had, he leaned against it, intentionally adjusting his normally-stiff posture.
-He wasn’t in Alfheimr, now.
-He could allow himself this, at least.
+While he didn’t climb up to sit, he did lean against it.
+His mother would pitch a fit to see him leaning so casually in such a public place.

 “Hello, Captain!”
 Eftychia greeted.